aks5bx/ChessOpeningRecommender/README.md

 ## Tasks

+### Current Status

-Current Status: we have a version 1 recommender system working powered by around 200K games from lichess.
+We have a version 1 recommender system working powered by around 200K games from lichess.
 (Note: we pulled almost 70M games, but a very small fraction contains engine evaluation data, which we use in our recommendations).
 Our recommender system has a solid base of features and can reliably recommend openings to a user with game data.

-Version 1 Checklist:
+### Version 1 Checklist

 - [X] Develop overal goal/plan
 - [X] Formalize data pipeline
 - [ ] Data storage